Petitions to the Administrative Committee

-The Committee meets approximately once each month during the academic year to consider petitions (letters) from individual students, and reviews other letters from individual students on a continuing basis.
+The committee meets approximately once each month during the academic year to consider petitions (letters) from individual students, and reviews other letters from individual students on a continuing basis.
 Each of these petitions involves an interpretation of the Faculty Rules.
-These interpretations include such questions as permitting a course to be added or dropped after the deadline, or modifying a Cluster requirement.
+These interpretations include such questions as permitting a course to be added or dropped after the deadline, or modifying a cluster requirement.
 Twice each year, the Committee also considers students who may be separated from the College for academic reasons.
 (See Probation and Separation.)
 In the process of discussing these individual cases, the Committee establishes guidelines by which the Faculty Rules should be administered by the Dean of the College and his staff in the Center for Advising Services.
 As an additional outcome of these discussions, the Committee occasionally recommends policy changes to the Faculty Steering Committee.

 In some cases, endorsement of the student’s request by some member of the faculty or staff is helpful.
-Students who believe that sufficient evidence of illness exists to warrant the Committee to approve their request should consult with an academic adviser for the appropriate procedure.
+Students who believe that sufficient evidence of illness exists to warrant the committee to approve their request should consult with an academic advisor for the appropriate procedure.
 The University Health Service does not provide retroactive excuses for missed classes.
 Students are notified in writing of the disposition of their case shortly after the decision is reached.

 Hajim School of Engineering and Applied Sciences

-The Committee considers the academic performance of all undergraduates each term and (1) in the case of students not yet formally admitted to a major, makes appropriate recommendations to the Associate Dean of the Hajim School who will cooperate with Arts and Science in taking action, and (2) in the case of students admitted to a major in the Hajim School, makes appropriate recommendations to the Dean of the Hajim School.
+The committee considers the academic performance of all undergraduates each term and (1) in the case of students not yet formally admitted to a major, makes appropriate recommendations to the associate dean of the Hajim School who will cooperate with Arts and Science in taking action, and (2) in the case of students admitted to a major in the Hajim School, makes appropriate recommendations to the dean of the Hajim School.